 Tenants have several defenses available to them when choosing to fight an eviction in Arizona.

 Arizona state law ARS § 33-1367 prohibits a landlord from forcing a tenant out of the rental unit unlawfully.
 It is illegal for a landlord to change the locks on the rental unit or turn off the utilities in order to force a tenant to move out of the rental unit.
-These kind of practices are called self-help evictions, and Arizona law specifically makes them illegal.
+These kinds of practices are called self-help evictions, and Arizona law specifically makes them illegal.
 If the landlord tries to evict the tenant through a self-help method, the landlord may end up owing the tenant monetary damages.
 See the Nolo article Illegal Eviction Procedures in Arizona for more information.

 Landlords must follow all of the procedures outlined in the Arizona Residential Landlord and Tenant Act when evicting a tenant in Arizona.
 If the landlord fails to do so, the tenant could have a valid defense against the eviction.
 For example, if the landlord does not properly serve the eviction notice to the tenant, then the appropriate time frame for the tenant to remedy the situation or move out will not begin running.
 The landlord would then have to give the notice to the tenant again, in the proper manner, before the five- or ten-day time frame would begin.
 The tenant can use evidence that the landlord did not follow proper procedures as a defense to the eviction.